Mamiglia/notes/content/ARENA/Deep Dive 1.5.md

 Using the computed token-to-token attention map we can use these scores to find clusters within the tokens.
 I spent around ~1h finding the right hyperparameters for the [Leiden community detection algorithm](https://en.wikipedia.org/wiki/Leiden_algorithm), and I'm quite satisfied with the quality of the clusters found.
 Many are easily interpretable.
 If you're interested in getting to know how head 1.5 clusters the tokens (world model) and "perceives the world" you can check out the visualization at this link (INSERT LINK).

+## Mechanistic Understanding
+In this paragraph we try to understand how the head 1.5 implements the aforementioned attention mechanism: low self-attention,